rahearn/saml-proxy/terraform/README.md

 1. `cd bootstrap`
 1. Run `./setup_shadowenv.sh`
-1. Add any users who should have access to the management space to `users.auto.tfvars`
 1. Run `./apply.sh`
 1. Setup your CI/CD Pipeline to run terraform and deploy your staging and production environments
     1. Copy the `cf_user` and `cf_password` credentials from `secrets.<env>.tfvars` to your CI/CD secrets using the instructions in the base README